December 27, 2021

 Welcome to Xiangcheng Ma's Page

-I was born in 1991 in Tianjin, P. R. China.
-I was an undergraduate student in astronomy from 2009-2013 at the University of Science and Technology of China (USTC) before coming to Caltech for graduate study.
+I was born and raised in Tianjin, a major city in China next to its capital, Beijing, and known as the capital of humor.
+I was an undergraduate student in astronomy from August 2009 to June 2013 at the University of Science and Technology of China (USTC, in Hefei, Anhui province) before coming to Caltech for graduate study.

 I have carried out a series of studies on galactic chemical evolution using the FIRE cosmological simulations.

 I develop a suite of high-resolution cosmological zoom-in simulations of galaxies at the reionization epoch, taking advantage of the realistic FIRE models.

 Bursty star formation and disk settling

 Collaborators and I show that dwarf and high-z galaxies exhibit "bursty" star formation.
 We explore when and why rotationally supported gas disks form.

 Lyman-continuum & Lyman-alpha escape fractions